 Step 5: The main function.

 The main.go function brings together the components implemented in web.go and repository.go to create a fully functional URL shortener application.
-The main.go file is responsible for initializing the database repository, setting up the web service, and starting the HTTP server to handle incoming requests.
+The main.go file is responsible for initialising the database repository, setting up the web service, and starting the HTTP server to handle incoming requests.

 We start by importing the required packages, including those implemented in the web and repository files.
 Additionally, we import the logrus package for logging and the http package for handling HTTP requests.